The Twist (song): Chubby Checker version

 Checker re-recorded the song numerous times.
 An updated 1982 recording (from his album The Change Has Come) was retitled "T-82", and in the 1990s, he recorded a country version.
 In the late 1970s, he recorded a new version that, except for the sound mix and some minor arrangement changes, was identical to the 1960 original; as a result this later version is often misidentified on compilations as the original recording.
 In 1988, he joined The Fat Boys on a rap version of the song, which hit number 2 in the UK, number 16 in the US, and number 1 in Germany and Switzerland.
 Checker also joined the group to perform the song that summer at a London tribute concert for Nelson Mandela.
 In addition, he recorded variations on the theme, such as "Let's Twist Again" to keep the craze alive ("Let's Twist Again" was and has remained more popular than "The Twist" itself in the United Kingdom).
 Joey Dee and the Starliters, the Peppermint Lounge house band, scored a hit with "Peppermint Twist", while other artists, including Sam Cooke scored with other "Twist"-themed songs.
 In Europe, Petula Clark scored hits in several countries with "Twist"-themed records, while Bill Haley and His Comets recorded several albums of Twist songs in Mexico for the Orfeon Records label.
 In 1997, the song was featured in a Teledyne Waterpik commercial, and a commercial for Denny's in 1998, to promote the New Slams.

 In the sixth episode of the second season of the TV series Quantum Leap, entitled "Good Morning, Peoria" (set on September 9, 1959), Dr. Sam Beckett (Scott Bakula) and Al Calavicci (Dean Stockwell) meet Chubby Checker (played by himself) in a radio station, where they sing and dance "The Twist".
 An impressed Checker asks, "Can I use that move?"
-Sam responds, "Yah, but I got it from you!"

-Checker later toured with this signature piece throughout the U.S. Midwest in the 1980s.
-The song was used in 2007 in Spider-Man 3.
+Sam responds, "Yah, but I got it from you!".
+The song was used in the 2007 film Spider-Man 3 and appears on the film's official soundtrack album.